Guides

 Overview of the Wikipedia domain.
 (Via Moz)

-So, to recap, Wikipedia link building can help you:
+To recap, Wikipedia link building can help you:

-• get more traffic, and
+• get more referral traffic, and

-• gain new, natural backlinks free of charge.
+• gain new, natural backlinks for free.

-It requires you to familiarize yourself with and follow strict Wikipedia guidelines, find relevant and non-obvious link building opportunities, and, often, make several rounds of changes before your edits are approved.
+👎 Building Wikipedia backlinks can be challenging and time-consuming.
+It requires you to learn and follow strict Wikipedia guidelines, find relevant and non-obvious link building opportunities, and, often, make several rounds of changes before your edits are approved.

-How To Create Wiki Backlinks
+How to Create Wiki Backlinks

 • You can add new links from scratch.